- 1 Diet & Nutrition

 As you already know, and we’ve mentioned it above, there are three types of food you can feed your canine.
 You can choose between canned, dry or raw depending on your preference, the dog’s needs, and several other factors.

-Raw food is a bit more complex than the other two because it takes time to prepare.
+Raw dog food for hunting dogs is a bit more complex than the other two because it takes time to prepare.
 This kind of diet requires lots of effort, which is why we’ll only talk about the two more convenient options: canned, and dry.

 These two have benefits and setbacks that make them as different from one another.
 In most cases, the choice is entirely up to you and your pet’s preferences.

-This kind of food contains fewer preservatives because the cans work as preservatives on their own.
+This kind of dog food for hunting dogs contains fewer preservatives because the cans work as preservatives on their own.
 It’s easy to eat and digest, and in most cases, it doesn’t cause bloating.

 Still, don’t forget to read the labels.
 Some brands include all kinds of ingredients and jellies that can be either of no benefit or actually harmful to your pet.